Costa Rica

 Received Sub-Committee visit

-Domestically, Costa Rica pledged to: promote vigorous public policies regarding gender equality and the participatory rights of vulnerable groups; establish an inter-institutional committee on human rights to work on national reports to Treaty Bodies and the UPR mechanism; and to follow-up on accepted UPR recommendations.
+Domestically, Costa Rica pledged to: promote vigorous public policies regarding gender equality and the participatory rights of vulnerable groups; establish an inter-institutional committee on human rights to work on national reports to Treaty Bodies and the UPR mechanism; and follow up on accepted UPR recommendations.

-At international level, Costa Rica committed to: continue the process of signing and ratifying the OP-ICESCR; achieve legislative approval of the CPED; promote initiatives on important topics, including education and environmental conservation; stand against no-action motions on draft resolutions; participate in different areas of work of the Council; promote the independence of and cooperate with Special Procedures; and contribute financial resources to the promotion of human rights.
+At international level, Costa Rica committed to: continuing the process of signing and ratifying the OP-ICESCR; achieving legislative approval of the CPED; promoting initiatives on important topics, including education and environmental conservation; standing against no-action motions on draft resolutions; participating in different areas of work of the Council; promote the independence of and cooperate with Special Procedures; and contribute financial resources to the promotion of human rights.

-An analysis of steps taken by Costa Rica in fulfilment of its pledges made at international level shows that it continues to make voluntary contributions to OHCHR, donating approximately US$10,000 in 2015 and US$8,800 in 2014.
-Regarding cooperation with Special Procedures, Costa Rica maintains a Standing Invitation and accepted and facilitated all the visit requests it received (6).
-It also responded to all 6 communications.
-In 2012, Costa Rica ratified the CPED and in 2014 the OP-ICESCR.
-For the international instruments to which Costa Rica is Party, it has 1 overdue periodic report (CPED), submitted 4 late (ICCPR, ICESCR, CEDAW & CERD), and is on schedule for reporting on three (CAT, CRC, CRPD).
-Regarding participation at the Council, Costa Rica has participated in around a quarter of all panel discussions, interactive dialogues and general debates.
+An analysis of steps taken by Costa Rica in fulfilment of its pledges made at international level shows that it continues to make voluntary contributions to OHCHR.
+Regarding cooperation with Special Procedures, Costa Rica maintains a Standing Invitation and accepted and facilitated most visit requests received.
+In 2012, Costa Rica ratified the CED and in 2014 the OP-ICESCR.
+Regarding participation at the Council, Costa Rica has participated, individually, in around a quarter of all panel discussions, interactive dialogues and general debates.